Global

 A man stands against a colorful wall of murals.

-Jason Ruiz's research trip won funding from Notre Dame International's Insider Project, a program designed for custom research and study trips.
+Jason Ruiz's research trip won funding from Notre Dame Global's Insider Project, a program designed for custom research and study trips.

 Escobar was the kingpin of the Colombian cocaine empire and remains the wealthiest criminal in history.
 Nationally, more than 46,000 Colombians lost their lives to narco-related violence between 1983 and 1994.
 Cartel assassinations, many of which were directly ordered by Escobar, included several judges, governors and journalists and at least two Colombian presidential candidates.